 which computes actual cash flow payment dates for a portfolio of fixed

 income securities regardless of whether the first and/or last coupon

 The complete calling syntax with the full input argument list is

 CFlowDates = cfdates(Settle, Maturity, Period, Basis, ...
 EndMonthRule, IssueDate, FirstCouponDate, LastCouponDate)

 while the minimal calling syntax requires only settlement and maturity dates

 CFlowDates = cfdates(Settle, Maturity)

-As an example, suppose you have a bond with these characteristics
+As an example, suppose that you have a bond with these characteristics:

 Settle = '20-Sep-1999' Maturity = '15-Oct-2007' Period = 2 Basis = 0 EndMonthRule = 1 IssueDate = NaN FirstCouponDate = NaN LastCouponDate = NaN

 NaN is an IEEE® arithmetic standard for Not-a-Number and